-In a conversation with Chief Marc Bashoor, Executive Editor of FireRescue1 and Fire Chief, Dr. Parr explains the study, what they hope to learn, additional research planned for the future, and the lab they are building at Daytona College to support ongoing research that will inform safety practices for emergency responders at roadway incident scenes.
+In a conversation with Chief Marc Bashoor, Executive Editor of FireRescue1 and Fire Chief, recorded prior to the study, Dr. Parr explains what they hope to learn, additional research planned for the future, and the lab they are building at Daytona College to support ongoing research that will inform safety practices for emergency responders at roadway incident scenes.”

 This page will be updated as the study progresses and additional research follows, so bookmark this page to return as new information is released.

 Funding for this study was made possible by the United States Fire Administration and the US Department of Justice.